Visit the agenda for previous and upcoming meetings, including the supporting material, comments and decisions for agenda items.

 In evaluating applications for consent, the committee must consider:

-If you have received a mailing about an application that is going to Committee of Adjustment please see the following Committee of Adjustment document (pdf, 327 kB) which was inserted in your notification.
+If you have received a mailing about an application that is going to Committee of Adjustment please see the following Committee of Adjustment document (pdf) which was inserted in your notification.

 Please visit the Committee of Adjustment Frequently Asked Questions page.